Svetlana Alexievich: Biography

-In a 2015 interview, she mentioned early influences: "I explored the world through people like Hanna Krall and Ryszard Kapuściński."
-During her career in journalism, Alexievich specialized in crafting narratives based on witness testimonies.
-In the process, she wrote artfully constructed oral histories of several dramatic events in Soviet history: the Second World War, Afghan War, dissolution of the Soviet Union, and the Chernobyl disaster.

-In 1989 Alexievich's documentary book Zinky Boys, about the fallen soldiers who had returned in zinc coffins from the Soviet-Afghan War of 1979 – 1985, was the subject of controversy, and she was accused of "defamation" and "desecration of the soldiers' honor".
-Alexievich was tried a number of times between 1992 and 1996.
+In 1989 Alexievich published Zinky Boys, a book about the fallen soldiers who had returned in zinc coffins from the Soviet-Afghan War of 1979 – 1989.
+She was accused of "defamation" and "desecration of the soldiers' honor".
+Alexievich was tried a number of times between 1992 and 1996; she was sued by four interviewees.
+Three claims were dismissed, and one was partially upheld.
+Alexievich later said that she couldn't locate the recordings in time.
 After political persecution by the Lukashenko administration, she left Belarus in 2000.
 The International Cities of Refuge Network offered her sanctuary, and during the following decade she lived in Paris, Gothenburg and Berlin.
 In 2011, Alexievich moved back to Minsk.